-The fact that April showers bring May flowers is fortunate since, with prom, graduation, and wedding season fully underway, we’ll need all of the blooms we can get our hands on!
+The fact that April showers bring May flowers is fortunate since, with prom, graduation, and wedding season in a wedding venue Singapore fully underway, we’ll need all of the blooms we can get our hands on!

 If this is your first time purchasing a corsage or boutonniere, or even if this is the first time you’ve heard these words in their whole, don’t be intimidated!
 Although their titles may be scary, purchasing corsage and boutonniere is a rite of passage for many people if you understand a few basic concepts.

 What Are Boutonnieres, And How Do They Work?